 Once I’ve created the content, I get it reviewed by your SMEs and if possible, other writers.
 I’m looking to SMEs to spot technical errors or bits of information that are missing (sometimes they can forget to mention something in demos).
 When writers review the work, they tend to focus on the content and pick up on style issues.
 I then fix any issues and, if needed, put the content in for another round of reviews.
 This is a really effective way of quality control, but it does depend on the availability of others.
 As before, I’m also aware of your SMEs’ workloads, so try to stagger the reviews in small amounts, so that they aren’t overburdened (and also so that they don’t rush through it).

 When the content is ready, the next step is to get it signed off and published.
-The sign off is a requirement for my insurance policy, so has to be done before I can hand over content.

 7. Listen to your Customers